 Let’s now try to ignore all of the files located in the src folder.

 git rm -r --cached src/.

-And that’s all that has to be done.
+And that’s all that would need to be done.
 Git will not be picking up any changes made to any of the files from the

-And after running git status we can see that no changes in the
+After running git status we can see that no changes in the

-Let’s now undo this behaviour by removing
+Let’s now undo this behavior by removing the

 src directory from the list of ignored paths:

 We can now start tracking those files again.
 Including our newly created dummy.txt file.